Parenting a Neurodivergent Child in Burnout Is Overwhelming

 It can leave you questioning yourself, your choices, and your capacity to keep going.

-You don’t have to do this alone, and you don’t have to sacrifice your relationship with your child, or with yourself, to get through it.
+But the truth is that you don’t have to do this alone, and you don’t have to sacrifice your relationship with your child, or with yourself, to get through it.

-My approach is gentle, neuro-affirming, and grounded in the reality that burnout recovery takes time.
+My approach is gentle, neuro-affirming, trauma-informed and grounded in the reality that burnout recovery takes time.
 It’s designed to support you with steadiness and care, without pressure or unrealistic expectations.

 What Parents Are Saying